jspullar/chessclicker/readme.md

 	Start with pawn on screen
 		user can only click on it

-At 15 clicks user can purchase first upgrade

-need to track clicks and pieces
-	clicks for stats
-	pieces are used to make purchases and deplete

 purchasable upgrades
 	chess pieces (pawn, knight, bishop, rook, queen, king) chess moves (pawn, bishop, knight, rook, queen, king, en passant, promotion, castling, threefold repetition)